 I avoid romance novels at all costs, but I’ve been recommended Colleen Hoover books so many times that I cracked and put one on my TBR.

 People literally flip out for her books, I have to know what all the hype is about.
-The curious nature of me can’t help it.
+My curious nature that needs to know everything at all times, can’t help it.

 I’m honestly not even 100% sure what It Ends With Us is about.
 Maybe some kind of love triangle (barf), perhaps some domestic violence, learning to trust again with a new love?
 Something like that, maybe.